 Donald Who?
-Centuries after all today's headlines are forgotten, 2016 will be remembered as the year we discovered our 'Planet B'.
+Centuries after this era’s headlines are forgotten, 2016 will be remembered as the year we discovered our ‘Planet B’.

-Even if we discover a billion more Earth-like exoplanets, none will ever be closer to home than Proxima Centauri b, spotted circling our nearest star (1) on August 24th.
-At a mere 4.25 light-years away, it is close enough for us to contemplate visiting, and perhaps living there one day.
+Because even if we find a billion more Earth-like exoplanets, none will ever be closer to home than Proxima Centauri b, spotted circling our nearest star (1) on August 24th of last year.
+At a mere 4.25 light-years away, it is close enough for us to contemplate visiting, and perhaps even living there.

 So what does this ‘Earth Next Door’ look like?
 We don’t really know.
 Planet B has only been observed indirectly, via Doppler spectography.
 If we sent a spacecraft there tomorrow, it would take decades for it to get there and send home pictures.

 But we can speculate.
 And this is what Proxima B could very well look like: an ‘Eyeball Earth’.

 Eyeball Earth: it sounds weird and it is weird.
 Tidally locked with its sun, an Eyeball Earth consists of three extreme climatic zones – scorchingly hot on the permanent day side, icy cold on the permanent night side.
 In between, ringing the planet: a thin, potentially habitable strip.

 This setup gives the planet the appearance of an eyeball.
 Permanently staring into the sun.

 The concept of an Eyeball Earth was kicked off by the discovery in 2010 of Gliese 581g, in the Goldilocks zone of its parent star, a red dwarf.
 Scientists speculated this planet type, occurring around red dwarfs, would be the likeliest candidate for life to evolve on.